d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 - Can he delete the file?

 ## Task 4
-Create the directory sturcture with the necessary users, groups and ACLs as shown in the image below.
+Create the directory structure with the necessary users, groups and ACLs as shown in the image below.
 ![foldersecurity](../../../images/09/folderSecurity.PNG)

 Test where the users Ava and Oliver have read and write permissions.